madptr/madptr/posts/2023-01-22-virtualFunc1.md

 Have you ever come across the keyword `virutal` in a CPP class and felt that you haven't fully understood it yet?
 In this post, I'll try to explain one basic use case where `virtual` really helps us.
 ## Why do we need different types?
 Let's understand why we need to create different types.
-The need for different types arises because of the uniqueness in its behavior itself.
-If such differences can be controlled or managed by using few variables we can refrain from creating a new type.
+The need for different types arises because of the uniqueness of their behavior itself.
+If such differences can be controlled or managed by using a few variables we can refrain from creating a new type.

 Take the example of a chess game.
 Looking at the game we may think that there is a need for creating a `King` `Queen` `Rook` `Bishop` `Knight` and `Pawn` as different types.
-If we observe the problem little closely, if we can control how many tiles each coin can move and which directions are possible, the behavior of `King` `Queen` `Rook` `Bishop` and `Pawn` can be contlled.
-Leaving us with just two types, a `Coin` and a `Knight`.
-Even now, if we can encode the movement of `Knight` within the system we created for `Coin`, we can continue with just one data type.
+If we observe the problem a little closer, if we can control how many tiles each piece can move and which directions are possible, the behavior of `King` `Queen` `Rook` `Bishop` and `Pawn` can be controlled.
+Leaving us with just two types, a `ChessPiece` and a `Knight`.
+Even now, if we can encode the movement of `Knight` within the system we created for `ChessPiece`, we can continue with just one data type.

 On the other hand, take the example of a cricket game.
 Is it possible to control the behavior of `Bat` `Ball` `Pitch` `Batsman` `Bowler` `Umpire` etc. using the same type?
 If it can be done we can do away with all these types listed.
-Basically we create different types only to encode the behavioural differences of a certain type from the other types.
+We create different types only to encode the behavioral differences of a certain type from the other types.
 **type* here refers to a `class` or a `struct`*
 ## Need for a common base type
 Let's consider there are two types `Player` and `Monster`.
 If there is a question on the need for `Player` and `Monster`, let's assume that the behavior of `Player` is completely different from the `Monster`.
 In a typical game, the `Player` responds to the user input whereas the `Monster` does not.
-Maybe the `Monster` can pass message to other *monsters* in the system/game world and coordinate an attack.
+Maybe the `Monster` can pass messages to other *monsters* in the system/game world and coordinate an attack.
 Likewise, we can keep listing endless differences between the two.

 ```c++